The Kids’ Cancer Project welcomes the Australian Government’s announcement of $10.8 million to childhood cancer in the 2017-2018 Budget.

 Further improvements in survival rates and optimisation of the quality of survival are likely to come from an increased focus of research into the introduction of a new generation of molecularly targeted anti-cancer therapies, which will need to be researched and tested in collaborative clinical trials.

 “The Kids’ Cancer Project will continue to work with ANZCHOG, Cancer Australia and the Federal Government to increase its focus and funding into childhood cancer research, increasing access to clinical trials and encouraging the understanding of the needs of the childhood cancer community.
-We look forward to sharing the successful applicants from our 2017 funding round shortly,” concluded Mr Finegan.
+We look forward to sharing the successful applicants from our 2017 funding round shortly,” said Finegan.